Our Awesome Team

 2020 - The Year Of Ford Guides

-Right near the end of 2019 / Start of 2020 Unraid JSON API was released, this is a small Unraid plugin that wraps the statistics files in to a friendly JSON format for easy access to the data from other services such as Home Assistant
+Right near the end of 2019 / start of 2020, Unraid JSON API was released.
+This is a small Unraid plugin that wraps the statistics files into a friendly JSON format for easy access to data from other services such as Home Assistant.

-Shortly after Syn3 Updater 1.0 was released which used a completely new backend system and contained a lot of bug fixes!
+Shortly after, Syn3 Updater 1.0 was released, featuring a completely new backend system and numerous bug fixes!

 CyanLabs continues to update the website adding new Ford related resources.